 - Emerging Leadership Award – recognizes an emerging leader or manager (fewer than 3 years in a leadership position) who has improved a child support program or has enhanced the child support program in its mission in the last year.
 This improvement is recognized as exemplary; that is, one to be emulated by others.

 - Program Awareness Award – recognizes an individual or organization that has developed an innovative and effective approach and strategy to increase public awareness of the child support program or how child support enhances the well-being of children and families.
 Empirical evidence should be provided, if possible, to support the applicant’s case that their program/strategy has had a positive impact on the awareness and use of the child support program.

 - Innovative Partnership/Collaboration Award – recognizes innovation in partnerships between a child support agency and any other group(s) that assists families.
 This includes, but is not limited to, collaborations between a child support agency and court or another agency, organization, or program serving parents, families or children.

-In addition to the above awards, NCSEA is offering two scholarships to the 2018 NCSEA Leadership Symposium.
+In addition to the above awards, NCSEA is offering two scholarships to the annual NCSEA Leadership Symposium.

-The Judge Ross Leadership Scholarship shall be awarded to an individual in the child support community from the state of Pennsylvania.
-This scholarship includes conference registration, a one year individual membership in NCSEA and lodging (hotel room and tax) from Sunday, August 12 to Wednesday, August 15.
+The Judge Ross Leadership Scholarship shall be awarded to an individual in the child support community from the conference host state.
+This scholarship includes conference registration, a one year individual membership in NCSEA and lodging (hotel room and tax) for three nights.
 Applicant should submit a brief (150 words) statement on how he/she would utilize information and networking gained in attendance to the NCSEA Leadership Symposium and how he/she would share that information upon return to the agency.
-In addition to the statement, the applicant’s manager is required to submit a letter of recommendation as well as a statement that, if chosen, the applicant will be able to attend the entire 2018 NCSEA Leadership Symposium.
+In addition to the statement, the applicant’s manager is required to submit a letter of recommendation as well as a statement that, if chosen, the applicant will be able to attend the entire NCSEA Leadership Symposium.